simonmar/blog/posts/2016-02-05-Stack-traces-in-GHCi.md

 run with the interpreter.
 This works surprisingly well even for large codebases like ours, especially if you enable parallel compilation and use a bigger heap (e.g. `ghci -j8 +RTS -A128m`).
-This is a pretty smooth setup: right inside GHCi we can run production code against real data, and interact with all of the services that our production systems talk to, while having a nice interactive edit/compile/test cycle.
+This is a pretty smooth setup: right inside GHCi we can test the production code against real data, and interact with all of the services that our production systems talk to, while having a nice interactive edit/compile/test cycle.

-However, one thing is missed by many developers, especially those coming from other languages: easy access to a stack trace when debugging.
+However, one thing is missed by many developers, especially those coming from other languages: easy access to a **stack trace** when debugging.
 So, towards the end of last year, I set about finding a workable solution that we could deploy to our users without impacting their workflows.